Dashboard Warning Lights Explained

 The meaning of dashboard warning lights

 Red - If a red warning light appears on your dashboard, this is a signal that you should stop the vehicle immediately (where safe) as there is a potential serious fault with your vehicle.

 Amber - If an amber warning light appears on your dashboard, there is no need to stop the vehicle immediately.
-An amber light gives the indication that there is something wrong, but is ok to carry on with use until it can be investigated by servicing professionals.
+An amber light gives the indication that there is something wrong, but is ok to carry on with use until it can be investigated by a mechanic via a car service.